Mount Lovćen National Park – The Heart of Montenegro

-Nestled within the Dinaric Alps, lies Mount Lovćen, an iconic mountain in Montenegro.
+Nestled within the Dinaric Alps, lies Mount Lovćen National Park, a national park in Montenegro based around the iconic Mt.
+Lovćen.
 This distinctive peak holds great significance to the Montenegrin people, as the place where their beloved hero, Petar II Petrović Njegoš, is laid to rest.
-Though it is in the southern part of the country, Lovcen National Park (LOV-chen) is the heart of Montenegro.
+Though it is in the southern part of the country, Lovćen National Park (LOV-chen) is the heart of Montenegro.
 The country derives its name from this mountain.

 Mount Lovćen as the Heart of the Country